lyrachord/low-hamming/README.md

 # Idea: Use Gröebner basis.

-Algebraic Cryptanalysis of Hidden Field Equation (HFE) Cryptosystems Using Grobner Bases (Joux) Using Algebraic Geometry (Cox)
+Algebraic Cryptanalysis of Hidden Field Equation (HFE) Cryptosystems Using Grobner Bases (Joux)

+Using Algebraic Geometry (Cox)

 # References

+## Cryptanalysis of the RSA Subgroup Assumption from TCC 2005

+Good example.

 ## Factoring Unbalanced Moduli with Known Bits